stevennooijen/stairwaytotravel-frontend/README.md

 - [ ] Clean up files
 - [ ] Add LICENSE?
-- [ ] Link intro text in this README to blog post.
 - [ ] Add reference to issues with possible next steps?
 - [ ] Explain folder structure
 - [ ] check credentials and paths